 In sum, evangelism and starting a new church are two different activities that each take a great deal of time and energy.
 Pursuing both at once can feel like serving two masters who have competing demands.
 So it’s worth asking: if you want to evangelise, why not skip gathering a new church?
 Instead, meet a bunch of unbelievers and tell them about Jesus.
 Forego starting a new church and be part of an existing church.
 Invite your non-Christian contacts to your existing church (when they are open to it).
 For both theological and practical reasons starting a new church is not, and cannot be, a fundamentally evangelistic activity.

-The “church planter” persona is spiritually bankrupt
+The “church planter” persona can be spiritually toxic

 The character of following Jesus will always be different to that of the world.
 Here humility and servanthood rank most highly (Mark 10:35-45).
 Impressive, lone-ranger, center-of-attention, entrepreneurial types need to die-to-self before they can lead others in the way of Jesus.